The best food and drink is processed in Blekinge

 At Björketorp's farm just outside Ronneby, the animals are somehow as happy as the farmer himself.
-It is evident that Per became a farmer by conviction and not because he was forced to take over the farm.
+It is noticeable that Per became a farmer by conviction and not because he was forced to take over the farm.
 Apart from an organic milk production (Skånemejerierier), Per also sells milk in a milk dispenser where customers can buy bottled milk - just like in the past.
-He also makes ice cream with fantastic flavours of the farm's milk, organic cream, neighbouring eggs, honey from Johannishus and sugar from Swedish sugar farmers.
+Also, he makes ice cream with fantastic flavours of the farm's milk, organic cream, neighbouring eggs, honey from Johannishus and sugar from Swedish farmers.

-- Depending on which flavours you prefer, there are several different coffee varieties to choose from.
+- Depending on which flavors you prefer, there are several different coffee varieties to choose from.
 Many people appreciate Zilas Gold Coffee, Colombia Excelso and Kenya Limited Edition, says Henrik Arvidsson.
-Henrik has managed to convince more and more companies and individuals in the region to abandon bulk coffee to focus on genuine flavours and delicious coffee.
+He has managed to convince more and more companies and individuals in the region to abandon bulk coffee to focus on genuine flavours and delicious coffee.

-To get unique flavours, one should use a scale when measuring the coffee beans, grind the beans in a coffee grinder (while the water is heating) and brew the coffee gently.
+To get unique flavors, one should use a scale when measuring the coffee beans, grind the beans in a coffee grinder (while the water is heating) and brew the coffee gently.

 Like a summer drink with sweetness without losing the feeling of beer.

 At the Stora Boråkra Vineyard just outside Karlskrona, winemaker Staffan Ottosson grows grapes on 1.5 hectares, i.e. a little over 15,000 square meters.
 3000 round vines.
 It doesn't sound like much to be a winery, but the truth is that the Stora Boråkra Vineyard